This is part 5 of our 5 part series enabling “Yoga Nomads” to teach and practice yoga while traveling!

 We just started traveling with the YOGO Ultralight Travel Mat and are head over heals with it!
 It’s by far the stickiest travel mat we reviewed and love the “origami” folding design.
 Although it’s super thin, it feels like it has more padding than the Manduka.

 We used to travel with the Manduka eKO SuperLite which is an excellent travel mat!
 It traveled with us for 20+ months with almost daily use and it held up perfectly, it’s still super sticky, and as always it’s very packable!
-Disclaimer: it is very thin and kneeling for a long time does start to hurt.
+Disclaimer: there is one downside, it is very thin and kneeling for a long time does start to hurt.

 Personal Bias… I LOVE Manduka (and use most of their gear)

 - Manduka Prolite 71” for every day use.
 Check out our review of the Manduka Prolite

 - Manduka eQua towel for everyday yoga and as my travel towel (top 5 hot yoga towels)